 Crown daisy (Glebionis coronaria) was not identified in the restoration areas during Year 2 but has been identified on the periphery adjacent to the Year 1 restoration sites, especially along the base of the bluff.
 During Year 4, crown daisy was observed and pulled on the hillside of Sites 3-A and 3-B, though in much lower densities than Year 3.
 Year 5 showed a similar distribution.
-Crown daisy is a flowering annual, commonly found in coastal California, and can invade a variety of habitats.
+In Year 6, very little crown daisy was observed in Site 3-B. Crown daisy is a flowering annual, commonly found in coastal California, and can invade a variety of habitats.
 This common ornamental plant escapes gardens settings and easily invades disturbed areas (Cal-IPC).
 The seeds of this species sprout quickly after rain and can grow up to five feet tall.
 Dense stands can crowd out native vegetation and dead plant mass can also prevent native plants from recolonizing if not removed (Tuttle et al. 2011).
 Crown daisy can be removed by hand or weed wrench.
-For Year 5, the adjacent crown daisy should continue to be assessed, and additional recommendations for this species include expanding perimeter maintenance activities.
+For Year 7, the adjacent crown daisy should continue to be assessed, and additional recommendations for this species include expanding maintenance activities along the perimeter.